-Fortunately, Pasco County is experiencing progress in the real estate market.
+Fortunately, between 2009 and 2014, Pasco County experienced steady progress in the real estate market.
 Such an improvement affects employment and improves the tax base.
-Although the Florida foreclosure was down 21% from a year ago, Florida's rate was the nation's highest in January 2015.
-Florida posted a 24% increase in foreclosure activity, with one in every 441 housing units suffering a foreclosure filing.
-The Tampa Metropolitan Area was one of eight Florida metro areas posting foreclosure rates among the top ten nationwide.
-HSH.com, utilizing National Association of Realtors' (NAR) data, determined that an annual income of \$37,732 is needed to purchase a home in Tampa priced at \$160,000 with a 4.13% mortgage rate.
-This results in monthly payments of approximately \$880 before taxes and insurance are included in the payment.
-According to Barron's, current mortgage rates are slightly higher than 52-week lows.
-In 2013, Pasco's average annual income was \$34,545.
+Although the Florida foreclosure rate was down 21% from a year ago, it was the nation's fifth highest in March 2016.
+Florida posted over a 30% decrease in foreclosure activity, with one in every 727 housing units suffering a foreclosure filing.
+Pasco was the tenth highest foreclosure rate in Florida with 1 in every 537 filings.

+HSH.com, utilizing National Association of Realtors' (NAR) data, determined an annual income of \$41,923 is needed to purchase a home in Tampa priced at \$175,100 with a 4.16% mortgage rate.
+This results in monthly payments of approximately \$978 before taxes and insurance are included in the payment.
+According to Barron's, current mortgage rates are mid-range of the 52-week high and lows.
+In 2014, Pasco's average annual income was \$35,318.

-According to the Bureau of Labor Statistics, the average annual pay for Pasco County has previously not kept pace with that of Florida but is recovering.
+According to the Bureau of Labor Statistics, the average annual pay for Pasco County has previously not kept pace with that of Florida, but is improving.
 However, the Consumer Price Index (CPI) for the Tampa metropolitan area has aligned itself with the national CPI.
-The housing component of the CPI shows that the Tampa metropolitan area lags behind the nation.
+The housing component of the CPI shows the Tampa metropolitan area lags behind the nation.